Boundary amenability of $Out(F_N)$: Introduction

 \section{Introduction}

+Boundary amenability -- also known as \emph{exactness} or \emph{coarse amenability}, and also equivalent to Yu's \emph{Property A} from \cite{Yu} (as was shown by Higson and Roe in \cite{HR}) -- is a property of a countable group that has important applications in K-theory, operator algebras and measured group theory.
+The reader is referred to \cite{AD,Oza2} for general introductions.
+The definition is as follows.

-\begin{de}[Boundary amenability] A group $\Gamma$ is \emph{boundary amenable} (or \emph{exact}) if there exist a compact Hausdorff space $X$ equipped with a continuous $\Gamma$-action and a sequence of continuous maps such that for all $\gamma\in \Gamma$, one has as $n$ goes to $+\infty$. \end{de}
+\begin{de}[Boundary amenability] A countable discrete group $\Gamma$ is \emph{boundary amenable} if there exist a nonempty compact Hausdorff space $X$ equipped with an action of $\Gamma$ by homeomorphisms and a sequence of continuous maps such that for all $\gamma\in \Gamma$, one has as $n$ goes to $+\infty$. \end{de}

-The topology on the space $Prob(\Gamma)$ of probability measures on $\Gamma$ is that of pointwise convergence, or equivalently, subspace topology from $\ell^1(\Gamma)$.
+In this definition, $\mathrm{Prob}(\Gamma)$ denotes the space of probability measures on $\Gamma$, equipped with the topology of pointwise convergence, or equivalently, subspace topology from $\ell^1(\Gamma)$ -- the continuity of the maps $\mu_n$ in the above definition is understood with respect to this topology.
 An action $\Gamma\actson X$ as in Definition \ref{dfn_boundary} is called \emph{topologically amenable}.

 Boundary amenability has already been established for several important classes of groups.
-Guentner, Higson and Weinberger proved in \cite{GHW} that all linear groups are exact.
-Campbell and Niblo proved in \cite{CN} that every group acting properly and cocompactly on a CAT(0) cube complex is exact.
-Boundary amenability is also known for many groups satisfying `hyperbolic-like' properties: this was established by Adams \cite{Ada} for hyperbolic groups and extended by Ozawa \cite{Oza} to the case of relatively hyperbolic groups with exact parabolics.
-It was then established for mapping class groups of orientable surfaces of finite type by Kida \cite{Kid} and Hamenstädt \cite{Ham}.
-On the other hand, Gromov's monster containing a properly embedded expander is not exact \cite{Gromov,Osajda}.
+Guentner, Higson and Weinberger proved in \cite{GHW} that all linear groups are boundary amenable.
+Campbell and Niblo proved in \cite{CN} that every group acting properly and cocompactly on a finite-dimensional CAT(0) cube complex is boundary amenable.
+Boundary amenability is also known for many groups satisfying `hyperbolic-like' properties: this was established by Adams \cite{Ada} for hyperbolic groups and extended by Ozawa \cite{Oza} to the case of relatively hyperbolic groups with boundary amenable parabolic subgroups.
+It was then established for mapping class groups of orientable surfaces of finite type by Kida \cite{Kid} and Hamenstädt \cite{Ham}, and for automorphism groups of locally finite buildings by Lécureux \cite{Lec}.
+On the other hand, finitely generated groups whose Cayley graphs contain a properly embedded expander are not boundary amenable; examples of such groups were constructed by Gromov \cite{Gromov} (see also \cite{ArDe}), and more recently Osajda constructed residually finite examples \cite{Osajda}.
+We also mention that work of Arzhantseva, Guentner and Spakula \cite{AGS} provides examples of non-coarsely amenable metric spaces of different nature.

-The goal of this paper is to establish exactness of $\Out(F_N)$, and more generally of various outer automorphism groups.
+The goal of the present paper is to establish the boundary amenability of $\Out(F_N)$, the outer automorphism group of a finitely generated free group $F_N$.
+This group has been the subject of intensive research for a while, see e.g.\ \cite{Vog} for a recent survey.
+More generally, we prove the following theorem.